-Navigating the world as a visually impaired person has its challenges, yet things have become even harder since the lockdown has been lifted.
+Navigating the world as a visually impaired person has its challenges, yet things have become even harder during the COVID-19 pandemic.
 I appreciate that daily life has been changed for everyone, yet I hope to shed some light on the particular barriers that visually impaired people now have to contend with.
 I’m registered as partially sighted and have used a long cane for the past three years to navigate the world.
-Since the end of lockdown, my independence has been limited due to certain changes.
+Since the beginning of the pandemic, my independence has been limited due to certain changes.

 What is it like to navigate the 'New Normal' as a visually impaired person?

 Imagine this, you enter a shop you know well and previously could navigate around.
 You are now faced with various signs that you know are important, but you can’t read them.
 When you try to enter the shop you get stuck.
 That entrance is closed due to the one-way system, but you have no idea where the other door is.

 When you finally get into the shop you know there should be hand sanitiser, where is it?
 At the same time, someone brushes past you.
 What if they had coronavirus?
 What if you’re asymptomatic and have now put them at risk?
 You can’t see enough to stay two metres away from people so are reliant on others moving out of the way.
 Have you found the hand sanitiser yet?
 You notice another poster and stickers on the floor, this adds to the already overwhelming surroundings that you’re trying to make sense of.
 All you want to do is buy a few items of food.
 Surely that shouldn’t be too hard?
 You decided to head to the aisle that has bread.
 A member of the public says you’re going against the one-way system and need to go the other way You have no idea which way you should be going.